-If you do need some bike repairs while on course, simply turn your bike upside down in a safe place away from other riders and look out for your heroes, the Mobile Support Crew, in their red 'Mobile Support' jerseys.
+If you do need some bike repairs while on course, simply turn your bike upside down in a safe place away from other riders and look out for your heroes, the Mobile Support Crew, in their blue 'Mobile Support' jerseys.

 Tip: So that you’re not standing there red-faced while your mates zip past you, make sure your bike is in good working order before you start your ride.
 Don’t take the ‘she’ll be right mate’ approach, but rather the Nike approach ‘Just Do It!’